Dogfalo/materialize/v1-upgrade-guide.md

 - Added function `M.AutoInit()` that initializes all componenets

 ## Character Counter
-- Automatic initialization removed, initialize it manually as shown in documentationn
+- Automatic initialization removed, initialize it manually as shown in documentation

 ## Checkboxes and Radio Buttons